zikaari/monaco-textmate/README.md

 Make sure the example code below runs *after* `onigasm` bootstraping sequence described [here 🔗](https://www.npmjs.com/package/onigasm#light-it-up) has finished.

 > Example below is just a demostration of available API.
-Instructions on how to wire up `monaco-textmate` with `monaco-editor` are yet to come (PR welcome)
+To wire it up with `monaco-editor` use [`monaco-editor-textmate`](https://github.com/NeekSandhu/monaco-editor-textmate).

 ```javascript
 import { Registry } from 'monaco-textmate'